janeadams/cit_vis/README.md

 Some known things we would like to improve upon:

+- Adjust strip plot jitter: this is a trace patch omission in the Plotly px.strip config for accessing the Box plot constructor.
+We have filed a pull request to make this work.
 - Adding unit tests
 - Keeping ordering of groups consistent across all three charts; these get shuffled at some point
 - Algorithmic optimization (and a loading screen for when changes are slow)